Evolution & Extinction /

 !
 B.A.
 Black et al. (2012): Magnitude and consequences of volatile release from the Siberian Traps.
 In PDF, Earth and Planetary Science Letters, 317-318: 363-373.
 Now provided by the Internet Archive´s Wayback Machine.

 !
 D.P.G.
-Bond and S.E.
+Bonda and S.E.
 Grasby (2016): On the causes of mass extinctions.
-Palaeogeography, Palaeoclimatology, Palaeoecology.
+Abstract, Palaeogeography, Palaeoclimatology, Palaeoecology, See also here (in PDF).

 !
 D.P.G.
 Bond and P. Wignall (2014): Large igneous provinces and mass extinctions: An update.
 PDF file, in: Keller, G., and Kerr, A.C., eds.: Volcanism, Impacts, and Mass Extinctions: Causes and Effects.
 Geological Society of America Special Paper 505.